Sanae Takaichi: Abe governments (2006–2007, 2012–2020)

 Takaichi served as Minister of State for Okinawa and Northern Territories Affairs, Minister of State for Science and Technology Policy, Minister of State for Innovation, Minister of State for Youth Affairs and Gender Equality, and Minister of State for Food Safety in the Japanese Cabinet of Prime Minister Shinzō Abe.
 In August 2007, she was the only Abe cabinet member to join former prime minister Junichiro Koizumi in visiting Yasukuni Shrine on the anniversary of the end of World War II.

 After the LDP's victory in the 2012 Japanese general election, Takaichi was appointed to head the party's Policy Research Council (自由民主党政務調査会長).
 In January 2013, she recommended that Abe issue an "Abe Statement" to replace the Murayama Statement that apologized for "tremendous damage and suffering" brought by Japan's "colonial rule and aggression".
 In 2015, the day before the 70th anniversary of the surrender of Japan, Abe gave the official Cabinet statement, declaring that previous apologies including Murayama's will "remain unshakeable" but arguing against current or future apologies.
 The statement was criticized by state media in China and North Korea, and Yonhap News Agency in South Korea.

 In September 2014, Takaichi was selected as Minister of Internal Affairs and Communications to replace Yoshitaka Shindō.
-After she was named as a cabinet minister, a photograph was published of her together with Kazunari Yamada in 2011, the leader of the National Socialist Japanese Workers' Party – a small neo-Nazi party in Japan.
+After she was named as a cabinet minister, a photograph was published of her in 2011 together with Kazunari Yamada, the leader of the National Socialist Japanese Workers' Party – a small neo-Nazi party in Japan.
 Yamada was also pictured with LDP policy chief Tomomi Inada.
 Yamada stated that the pictures were taken when he visited Inada and Takaichi's offices "for talks", according to his blog.
 Takaichi denied any link with Yamada and said she would not have accepted the picture had she known Yamada's background.
-Takaichi was also shown promoting a controversial book praising Adolf Hitler's electoral talents in 1994.
+Yamada has praised Adolf Hitler and the September 11 attacks and denied the Holocaust.